 Step 5 - Build a Plywood Box

 Next, build a plywood box with four pieces of plywood.
-The box will be 2-feet wide, deep, and high.
+The box will be two-feet wide, deep, and high.
 Cut a hole in each section of plywood to mount your louvered vent.
 Put this together with stainless steel screws and caulking.
 Use additional L-brackets to mount this box onto your sill base, and add brick mold if you desire.

 Step 6 - Cut Curved Plywood Pieces